gravity-ui/date-components/src/components/Calendar/README.md

 ### Min and max value

 The `minValue` property allows you to specify the earliest date and time that can be entered by the user.
 Conversely, the `maxValue` property specifies the latest date and time that can be entered.
-If you input the value out of this bounds component changes it's view like in case of invalid validation state.
+All other values will be disabled for user.

 <!--LANDING_BLOCK
 <ExampleBlock